mlcommons/inference/v0.7/speech_recognition/rnnt/README.md

 1. The prediction network is made of two LSTMs, rather than seven.
 1. The labels are characters, rather than word pieces.
 1. No quantization is done at this time for inference.
-1. A greey decoder is used, rather than a beamsearch decoder.
+1. A greedy decoder is used, rather than a beamsearch decoder.
 This greatly reduces inference complexity.

 # 5. Quality